BU-DiSC/K-V-Workload-Generator/README.md

 # K-V-Workload-Generator

+This repository maintains a key-value workload generator that supports different distributions (uniform, normal and zipfian) with customized parameters for inserts, updates and point queries.
+Other parameters such as zero-result point lookup ratio, range lookup selectivty can be also specified.
 Run `make` and you will have an executable file 'load_gen' which receives the following parameters:

   ./load_gen {OPTIONS}